powerbase/pea-bee/README.md

 # pea-bee
-Non-programing Database Application Platform (Extension of Codeigniter).
+Non-programing Database Application Platform (An Extension of the CodeIgniter).